monome/docs/aleph/devapp.md

 ### src/ctl.c

-This file contains data strutures and functions to change parameters of the DSP program.
+This file contains data structures and functions to change parameters of the DSP program.

 Used here are scaler lookups defined in `src/scaler.c` for interpolation and db conversion.